umccr/infrastructure/parallel_cluster/README.md

 ### Limitations

-The current cluster and scheduler (Slurm) run with minimal configuration, so there will be some limitations.
+The current cluster and scheduler (SLURM) run with minimal configuration, so there will be some limitations.
 Known points include:

 - Slurm's accounting (`sacct`) is not supported, as it requires an accounting data store to be set up.
 - `--mem` option may cause a job to fail with `Requested node configuration is not available`